Education and qualifications:

 How does your employer benefit from you being professionally registered as a CEng?

 It is beneficial when tendering for work to have Chartered Engineers within the company.
 It also supports the company ethos of training and developing staff.

 What are your future goals?

 I would like to develop in managing my own projects, while becoming a delegated and ultimately a supervising civil engineer to help others in achieving their goals to become Chartered Engineers.

 How do you feel about being the 2015 winner of the Karen Burt Award?

-I am thrilled and honoured to receive this prestigious award.
+I am thrilled and honoured to have received this prestigious award.
 I feel extremely fortunate that my love of problem solving has formed the basis of my career.
-It is so rewarding to have the opportunity to share my experiences with other young women and to know that some have been inspired to join the exciting and ever changing world of engineering, where we really can make a difference.
+It is so rewarding to have the opportunity to share my experiences with other young women and to know that some have been inspired to join the exciting and ever-changing world of engineering, where we really can make a difference.

 Helen Randell MEng CEng MICE